t3dotgg/t3-astro/src/pages/blog/posts/types-and-nextjs.md

 ) => Promise<GetServerSidePropsResult<P>>;
 ```

-In particular, the `P extends` bit that auto-assigns a generic object as the return type is....very scary.
+The `P extends` bit that auto-assigns a generic object as the return type is....very scary.
 Way too easy to trigger.
 IMO, this first arg should be mandatory if this prop is going to be used.

 After chatting with some folks at Vercel, it's clear they're working to make this better.
 A lot of the generic export type issues I've laid out here can be [sourced back to a more generic export typing issue in TypeScript itself](https://github.com/microsoft/TypeScript/issues/38511) (ty [Balázs](https://twitter.com/balazsorban44) for pointing me to this).

 _All that said_, I think we can work around these problems :)

-## Exploring Other Solutions
+## Exploring Outside Of Next

 ### Typesafe APIs

 Before I go too deep here, I should make my bias clear.
 I'm a [tRPC fanboy](https://twitter.com/t3dotgg/status/1438434802839945220).

 [tRPC](https://trpc.io/) takes full stack type inference to the next level by relying on the types defined in your router as a "schema" on your client.
 [Blitz.js](https://blitzjs.com/) does [something similar with queries](https://blitzjs.com/docs/query-resolvers).
 Both wrap React Query with typesafe definitions at the API level, which enables some "magic" with type consistency.

+While this example uses Next, tRPC does not require you use it.
+It doesn't even require React.
+Any typescript server and client can serve and consume a tRPC router

 ```tsx
 // pages/api/trpc/[trpc].ts